emanaev/superset-demo/README.md

 docker-compose run script
 ```
 Go to `http://<LOCAL_IP>:8088`, login with login/password settled earlier and create a database with type `Clickhouse` and server address `clickhouse`
 Now you'll be able to see imported tables in `default` database.
-Use SQL Editor to serf them, or created your dashboards
+Use SQL Editor to surf them, or created your dashboards